 Similarly, you will likely not maintain proper signal integrity amongst other issues if you try to route your CPU through a mountain of breadcrumbs.
-Let’s leave the questions behind conclude that breadboards are what you use for your PCB design.
+Let’s leave the questions behind and conclude that breadboards are what you use for your PCB design.
 All jokes aside, breadboards are likely going to be in the desk drawer of every printed circuit board and will likely be the first place you will turn when in need of a sandbox style domain for you to test your new designs on.

 It may appear that the limits these boards have are enough to send you running for greener pastures, however, the advantages the boards carry will likely be ample for any designer to at least consider.

-Additionally, if your rock-solid design was to be soldered up, ready to go, but then failed in a catastrophic way (cue mini explosion noises), your entire circuit board may be in jeopardy and you’ll potentially be out of otherwise perfectly functional components.
+Additionally, if your rock-solid design and component was to be soldered up, ready to go, but then failed in a catastrophic way (cue mini explosion noises), your entire circuit board may be in jeopardy and you’ll potentially be out of otherwise perfectly functional component.
 With the breadboard acting as a sort of shield for your (hopefully non-) failing systems, you can ensure that portions of your design will remain intact.

 Originally, breadboards were in fact as they sound to be; a board in which bread was cut on.
 These wooden boards were easy-to-access, and inexpensive way to mount your electrical projects on.
 As they began to develop the first true electrical boards, the term was just too commonly used with electronics to be abandoned, thus remained the term “breadboard.”
 So aside from the fact that modern breadboards aren’t viable tools to cut your delicious sourdough on, there are a few other limitations that exist that must be taken into account when determining your next prototyping steps.